 Both directors established their scientific departments at Seewiesen and continued the ornithological unit in Radolfzell as a branch of the Institute.
 In Radolfzell, Martin Wikelski was appointed as new director in 2008.
 He also helds a full professorship at the University of Konstanz.
 In 2008, Prof. Martin Wikelski succeeded Prof. Peter Berthold as director of the Department of Migration of the Max Planck Institute for Ornithology in Radolfzell.
 Prof. Iain Couzin joined the institute in 2014 as director of the Department of Collective Behaviour at the University of Konstanz.
 In May 2019, the location in Radolfzell/Konstanz became independent as Max Planck Institute for Animal Behaviour.

 With the approval of the Senate of the Max Planck Society on November 19, 2021, the closure of the Max Planck Institute for Ornithology was initiated.
 As of January 2022, it will join forces with the Max Planck Institute for Neurobiology (MPIN) in Martinsried to form a new, joint Max Planck Institute for Biological Intelligence (MPI-BI).
-The legal closure of the two predecessor institutes and the final re-establishment of the MPI-BI is expected to take place on January 1, 2023.
+The legal closure of the two predecessor institutes and the final re-establishment of the MPI-BI took place on January 1, 2023.